 NEST also said that successful fund managers would need to demonstrate that they could offer a robust risk management framework and integration of environmental, social and governance factors into their investment and asset management processes.

-NEST has been steadily added private market assets to its investable universe in recent years.
+NEST has been steadily adding private market assets to its investable universe in recent years.
 Its first move into unlisted markets was with private credit, with three mandates awarded in 2019.
 Since then NEST has also hired managers for direct infrastructure equity investments.

 Regarding NEST’s challenge to private equity managers on fees, Fawcett told IPE that the fund was inspired to issue it after a “great response” to a similar challenge he issued to infrastructure managers three years ago.